Our powerful exhibition Somnyama Ngonyama, Hail The Dark Lioness is touring to The Cooper Gallery at Harvard University.

 Zanele Muholi is a visual activist and photographer based in Johannesburg.
 Muholi’s self-proclaimed mission is “to re-write a Black queer and trans visual history of South Africa for the world to know of our resistance and existence at the height of hate crimes in South Africa and beyond.”

-© Zanele Muholi.
-Courtesy of Stevenson, Cape Town/Johannesburg and Yancey Richardson, New York.
+Muholi is represented by Stevenson Cape Town/Johannesburg and Yancey Richardson, New York.